INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 What alternatives are indexed determines how specifically you can specify the desired sensitivity when searching.
 Each alternative increases index size.

 If you don't configure these, BlackLab will pick default values:
-* annotations named "word" or "lemma" get "sensitive_insensitive"
+* annotations named "word" or "lemma" get `sensitive_insensitive` (*THIS IS DEPRECATED!* Please explicitly declare sensitivity for these annotations.
+Eventually the default for all user-defined annotations will be `insensitive`)
 * (internal property "punct" (punctuation between words, if any) always gets "insensitive" and internal property "starttag" (inline tags like p, s or b) always gets "sensitive")
 * all other annotations get "insensitive"